adoboscan21/Memory-Tools/README.md

 ## How to Run

-Make sure you have [Go installed (version go1.24.4  or higher)](https://go.dev/doc/install).
+Make sure you have [Go installed (version go1.21 or higher)](https://go.dev/doc/install).

 1. **Clone the repository** (or create the files and folders manually as described in the structure).

 2. Navigate to the **project root** in your terminal:

-    ```bash
+    Bash

+    ```
     go run .
     ```

-    You'll see a message in the console indicating the server is listening on port 8080.
+    You'll see messages in the console indicating the server is listening on port 8080 and that scheduled snapshots are enabled (if configured).

 ---